 A place for learning how to resolve local issues through community and university collaboration

-Promotes environmental community activities that include environmental home economics and a project to visualize carbon dioxide emissions
+Promotes environmental community activities that include environmental home economics and a project to visualize CO2 emissions

 Where residents engage in lifestyles that are fun and sustainable